YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBFHEADERR4
 -------------------------

-DBFHEADERR4, DBFHEADERR4:Database file ffff: control problem: aaaa was xxxx expecting yyyy
+DBFHEADERR4, Database file ffff: control problem: aaaa was xxxx expecting yyyy

 Run Time Error: This indicates that database cache recovery was triggered due to some abnormal event, and the recovery routine detected damage to the control structures in the database global buffer cache.